 Our business involves significant risks, some of which are described below.
 You should consider carefully the risks and uncertainties described below, together with all of the other information in this Quarterly Report on Form 10-Q, including our unaudited condensed consolidated financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 If any of the following risks are realized, our business, financial condition, results of operations and prospects could be materially and adversely affected.
-Many of the following risks and uncertainties are, and will be, exacerbated by the COVID-19 pandemic and any worsening of the global business and economic environment as a result.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.